Udham Singh (field hockey): Early life

-Domestic Hockey
+Domestic hockey

 In 1947 Udham was named the Captain of his College Hockey team and was recruited by the Punjab Police the same year, which had one of the best Hockey teams in the nation at the time.
 For a period of 18 years he played for Punjab Police, and led the team a couple of times during the tenure.
 Udham was named the Captain of the State Hockey team of Punjab in 1954.

-International Hockey
+International hockey

 Udham Singh would have made his Olympics debut in London in 1948, but due to a finger injury he missed the chance.
 He played in a Hockey Series against Afghanistan in 1949, contributing to India’s victory.
 Udham was a part of the Indian Hockey squad at Helsinki Olympics in 1952 where Captain K.D.
 Singh Babu led the Indian team to a Gold Medal win, and at the Melbourne Olympics in 1956 where Balbir Singh Senior successfully led the Indian team to save the Gold Medal.
 Udham also played in the Rome Olympics in 1960 and at the Tokyo Olympics in 1964, his last Olympic games.
 At Rome, Pakistan defeated India in the Finals, while the Indian team snatched its Gold Medal back from Pakistan in Tokyo defeating the opponents by 1-0.
 Udham delivered his best performance at the Tokyo Asian Games in 1958 but still couldn’t get India the Gold as Pakistan beat India on the basis of better goal average.

 Udham Singh is one of the two hockey players to win 3 golds and a silver in the Olympics, the other being Leslie Claudius.
 He was also awarded the Arjuna Award by the Indian Government.
-He was a Half Back but had the adaptability to play from Left Inside, Right Inside, Center Forward and Center Half positions as well.
+He was a Half back but had the adaptability to play from Left Inside, Right Inside, Center Forward and Center Half positions as well.

 Captaincy

 He was named the Captain of the Indian Hockey Federation team that went to a Warsaw tour in 1955 and to East Africa in 1959.
-Udham also led the Indian squad to World Cup Hockey held at Lyons, France.
+Udham also led the Indian squad to World Cup Hockey held at Lyon, France.